Kirki Toolkit: A complete toolkit for WordPress Theme Developers

-You can install the Kirki as a plugin form WordPress plugin directory.
-If you are a developer and want to add the Kirki in your theme or plugin, you can download the Kirki plugin and put in your theme folder.
+You can install the Kirki as a plugin form the WordPress plugin directory.
+If you are a developer and want to add the Kirki in your theme or plugin, you can download the Kirki plugin and put it in your theme folder.
 After extracting the plugin file put the Kirki folder with all files anywhere in your theme directory.

 Currently, there are 2 options: